alexisfacques/aws-cloudformation-customresources/README.md

 ## Installation

-### Easy-installation using the CloudFormation `CreateStack` wizard
+### Easy installation using the CloudFormation `CreateStack` wizard

-You can easily deploy and test the latest version of application using the CloudFormation `CreateStack` wizard: [Click here to deploy this application to your AWS Account](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://public-177754923675-eu-west-1.s3.eu-west-1.amazonaws.com/customresources/918de473250eb1a1f7fe69295b56725c.template&param_TransformCustomResourcesPrefix=CustomResources%3A%3A).
+You can easily deploy and test the latest version of application using the CloudFormation `CreateStack` wizard: [Click here to deploy this application to your AWS Account](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://public-177754923675-eu-west-1.s3.eu-west-1.amazonaws.com/customresources/abbcf34a0679b1bb0f4187e23a43fe87.template&param_TransformCustomResourcesPrefix=CustomResources%3A%3A).

 ### From source